Ricardicus/quiz/README.md

 # About

 This is a Node.js app made for a quiz-walk at a party.
-It was made for a 25st birtday party where 16 guests participated.
+It was made for my 25st birtday party.

 # Modify